-- a) The following section identifies the risks/threats/opportunities associated with the council approving (or otherwise) the recommendations in section 2 above; and - b) Includes actions they (and others) intend to take to mitigate the threats etc. identified.
+- a) The following section identifies the risks/threats/opportunities associated with the council approving (or otherwise) the recommendations 'a'-'g' of the joint committee. - b) This includes actions the council (and others) intend to take to mitigate the threats etc. identified. - c) Further risk assessments may need to be undertaken, should Cabinet endorse recommendations 'h'-'o' of the joint committee.